dart-lang/site-www/src/_guides/language/language-tour_migrated.md

     is inferred to be of type `int`.

--   If you enable [sound null safety][ns], values can’t be null unless you say they can be.
+-   If you enable [sound null safety][ns], variables can’t contain `null` unless you say they can.
     You can make a variable nullable by putting a question mark (`?`) at the end of its type.
     For example, a variable of type `int?` might be an integer,